-One of the fastest way to spot a steroid user is to look at his shoulders.
-If they are abnormally large, 3D, veiny, round and out of this world looking, the owner is most likely on steroids such as Trenbolone.
-With that being said naturals can develop strong and nice looking shoulders, albeit not quite 3D.
+One of the fastest ways to spot a steroid user is to look at his shoulders.
+If they are abnormally large, 3D, veiny and round as a cannonball, the owner is most likely on steroids such as Trenbolone.
+Having said that, naturals can develop strong and nice looking shoulders too.

-Over the last years the answer to every shoulder issue has been: “Train the rotator cuff.”
-The result is a bunch of people doing silly exercises with the pink dumbbells and/or tuna cans.
-While this is not bad by itself, it’s just not needed.
+Over the last decade, the answer to every shoulder issue has been: “Train the rotator cuff.”
+The result is a bunch of people doing silly exercises with pink dumbbells and tuna cans.
+While this is not bad by itself, it’s not required either.

-The popular American strength coach Bill Starr is known for saying that when the overhead press was part of Olympic weightlifting events rotator cuff injuries were “unheard of”.
-Why?
-Because when you’re doing an overhead press the rotator cuff group of muscles and tendons has to work very hard in order to stabilize the shoulder.
-The result is a strong rotator cuff through isometric work.
+The popular American strength coach Bill Starr is known for saying that when the overhead press was an Olympic lift, rotator cuff injuries were “unheard of”.

-Improving your overhead press will do a lot more for your rotator cuff than doing all kinds of isolation work.
-That being said, dedicated and isolated work have their place in warm-up and injury rehabilitation.
+Improving your overhead press will do a lot more for your rotator cuff and mobility than doing all kinds of isolation work.
+Having said that, dedicated and isolated work has its place in warm-up and injury rehabilitation.

 However, this is not an article dedicated to rehab.
-If your shoulders are fine to begin with, the overhead press will be plenty to develop strong rotator cuff.
-Unless there is some legit injury preventing you from doing the exercises, this is is the best shoulder movement in general.
+If your shoulders are fine, the overhead press will be enough to develop a strong rotator cuff.
+Unless there is a legit injury preventing you from doing the exercise, this is is the best shoulder movement in general.

 You Don’t Need A “Shoulder Day”

-You don’t need a dedicated shoulder day since you can’t possibly train your chest and back without the shoulder being involved.
-During bench presses, push-ups and dips the front shoulder works incredibly hard.
-Simultaneously when you perform pull-ups, rows and even deadlifts the posterior deltoid is also under pressure.
+You don’t need a dedicated shoulder day because you can’t train your chest and back without hitting the deltoids.
+During bench presses, push-ups and dips, the front shoulder works incredibly hard.
+Conversely, when you perform pull-ups, rows and even deadlifts the posterior deltoid is also under pressure.

 Consequently, a separate day for dedicated shoulder work is not needed and often does more harm than good by negatively affecting your recovery.